killianmuldoon/doca-platform/docs/installation_guide.md

 # Introduction

-DOCA Platform Foundations (DPF) is a framework that enables the use of NVIDIA BlueField DPUs in modern, service-oriented data centers.
+DOCA Platform Framework (DPF) is a framework that enables the use of NVIDIA BlueField DPUs in modern, service-oriented data centers.

 Through Kubernetes APIs DPF enables data center administrators to: